 - When it doesn’t interfere with your normal life, do you generally try to avoid people, places, and events that you know will produce anxiety?

-- Sometimes, when you have to face a situation that you know will cause anxiety, do you take someone wit h me?
+- Sometimes, when you have to face a situation that you know will cause it, do you take someone with you?